-- Ordering medication in time, and not waiting until you are about to run out.
+- Ordering medication in time, not when are about to run out.

-- Responding promptly to requests for checks and blood tests which may accompany your repeat prescription.
+- Responding promptly to requests for checks and blood tests.

-- Only requesting medication that you are currently being prescribed on regular repeat prescriptions.
+- Only requesting medication that are on your repeat prescription.

-- Understanding that even if you have been on the same medication for a very long time, we might occasionally want to review your prescription and make changes if these are appropriate.
+- Understanding that we might occasionally want to review your prescription and make changes if these are appropriate.
 Questioning your need for regular medication is an important part of our role as safe prescribers.

 The safe processing of repeat prescriptions for our 16500+ patients is an enormous task which occupies a large amount of administrative and clinical time.
 We try really hard to get it right but if something goes wrong then please explain it to us and we will do our best to put the matter right.